casper-network/docs/source/docs/casper/developers/cli/transfers/direct-token-transfer.md

 1. You meet the [prerequisites](../../prerequisites.md)
 2. You are using the Casper command-line client
-3. You have a target *public key* hex the path to the source *secret key*
+3. You have a target *public key*
-4. You have a valid *node-address*
+4. You have a valid *node address*
-5. You must be able to sign a deploy for the source account
+5. You must be able to sign a deploy for the source account using the source *secret key*

 ## Transfer {#transfer}